AdaptiveMind · Studio · Singh

 Meaning has a shape.
 Valid logic is a path that exists in the shape.

 A modern language model is not a fact engine.
-It is a probability distribution over tokens.
-When it makes things up, it is not lying — it is following the densest available path through the distribution, which sometimes runs off a cliff.
-Telling the model to 'be more careful' does not change the topology.
+It is a guesser, trained to pick the most plausible next word.
+When it invents - what people call hallucination - it is not lying; it is following the path of least resistance through its training data, and that path sometimes runs off a cliff.
+Telling the model to 'be more careful' does not change the shape of the path.

-Singh's research project, io-gita, treats reasoning as a dynamical system instead.
-Concepts are basins of attraction in a high-dimensional space.
-Reasoning is gradient descent — letting a question fall through the energy field until it settles in the right basin.
-Two basins are connected only if a path exists in the topology, and that path is encoded explicitly in a sparse adjacency graph.
-If the geodesic from question to answer is missing, the system cannot traverse it.
-The hallucination becomes structurally impossible, not merely improbable.
+Singh's research project, io-gita, treats reasoning as a landscape instead.
+Concepts are valleys.
+Reasoning is the act of letting a question roll downhill until it settles in the correct valley.
+Two valleys are connected only if a real path exists between them, and every legitimate path is written down ahead of time.
+If the path from question to answer is missing, the system cannot traverse it.
+The hallucination becomes mechanically impossible, not merely unlikely.

-The same principle generalises beyond research.
-Any time we can ground a model's output against a verifiable structure — a contract, a schema, a deterministic test — the model's freedom to invent goes down and the trust we can place in the output goes up.
-Determinism is a topology, not a hope.
+The same idea generalises.
+Any time a model's output is checked against something verifiable - a contract, a schema, a deterministic test - its freedom to invent goes down and the trust you can place in it goes up.
+Reliability is a structural property, not a hope.

 P/05